Topology Inference for Network Systems with Unknown Inputs: Introduction

-The remainder of this paper is organized as follows.
-Related work is reviewed in Section \ref{rw}.
-Section \ref{ppd} introduces the necessary preliminaries and describes the problem of interest.
-Section \ref{totia} develops the first algorithm TO-TIA.
-Section \ref{ietia} develops the second algorithm IE-TIA.
-Simulation results are shown in Section \ref{simu}.
-Section \ref{con} concludes this paper.
-All the proofs of the main results are provided in the Appendix.
+The remainder of this paper is as follows.
+In Section \ref{sec:Preliminaries}, some preliminaries of NSs and problem modeling are presented.
+The inference method and theoretical analysis are provided in Section \ref{sec:Design}.
+Simulation results are shown in Section \ref{sec:simulation}.
+Finally, Section \ref{sec:Conclusion} concludes the paper.

-\emph{Notation}: The script $\sim$ and $\land$ right above a variable represent its corresponding observation and estimation value, respectively, and the parenthesized superscript $(i)$ denotes the $i$-th iteration.
-All sets are expressed in calligraphy letters, all matrices are expressed in capital letters, and all vectors are expressed in bold lowercase letters.
-The row of the matrix $X$, the entry of the matrix $X$, and the entry of the vector $\mathbf x$ are denoted by ${X_{[i]}}$, $X_{ij}$, and $x_i$, respectively. $\mathbf { 0},\mathbf { 1}$, and $I$ refer to all-zero column vector, all-one column vector, and identity matrix, respectively. $Z^{k_1:k_2}$ represents the matrix whose columns consist of the vector ${{\mathbf z}}(k)$ in the time interval $[k_1,k_2]$.
-The important notations are given in TABLE \ref{tabtest}.